biaslyze-dev/biaslyze/docs/templates/tutorials/tutorial-hugging-hatexplain.md

 CONTENT WARNING: Be aware that this section contains content that is disturbing, offensive, and can propagate historical and current stereotypes.

+Now we can look at the resulting scores.

+```python
+counterfactual_detection_results.dashboard(num_keywords = 10)
+```

+![png](res_tutorial-hugging-hatexplain/tut-hatexplain-counterfact_score.png)

+![png](res_tutorial-hugging-hatexplain/tut-hatexplain-ksr_score.png)

+![png](res_tutorial-hugging-hatexplain/tut-hatexplain-hist.png)

 The keyword-based scores show relatively low deviation from our zero value, which indicates that the individual keywords do not have a lot of impact on the prediction of the model.
 "Transgender" is the only exception here.
 It is therefore advisable to take a look at the corresponding samples and the ksr-score in order to understand how this outlier is caused.
 We can see that "transgender" does not appear among the top 50 scores of the ksr-scores, which could indicate a representation problem causing this keyword to perform differently.
 It is possible that the keyword does not appear in the dictionary.

 Overall, there is no clear evidence that a keyword or concept impacts the prediction of the model strongly and that there is a corresponding bias.
 However, it is important to note that a full assessment of whether the model is biased is highly dependent on the application context which must always be taken into account when interpreting the results.

-```python
-counterfactual_detection_results.dashboard(num_keywords = 10)
-```
-![png](res_tutorial-hugging-hatexplain/tut-hatexplain-counterfact_score.png)

-![png](res_tutorial-hugging-hatexplain/tut-hatexplain-ksr_score.png)

-![png](res_tutorial-hugging-hatexplain/tut-hatexplain-hist.png)